Cutting edge genome editing toolbox for precision medicine

 As part of this strategic partnership, Hudson Institute has also joined New York University, Stanford University, Dana-Farber/Harvard Cancer Center and other top international academic institutions as a member of the Merck CRISPR Core Program.
 This program gives scientists priority access to new products, seminars and opportunities for international collaborations.

 The Whole Genome Arrayed CRISPR Library is available to scientists at the Monash Health Translation Precinct (MHTP) including Monash Health, Monash University and Hudson Institute.
-If you are interested in using this resource, please contact Ron Firestein
+Please contact A/Prof Ron Firestein if you are interested in using this resource.

 Hudson Institute communications